LotteryPao/DCIT---50-Java-Portfolio/SchoolManagementSystem/README.md

 ## Overview
-This system that I made is a Java-based Laboratory Activity designed to model a simple **School Management System**.
+This system that I made is designed to model a simple **School Management System**.

 The program creates a hierarchy where students and teachers share common attributes but maintain specific roles and data.